Nikon Group Slavery and Human Trafficking Statement for the fiscal year ended March 2022

 Within Nikon, we conduct human rights and labour monitoring surveys annually to ensure child and forced labour practices are not occurring.
-For the fiscal year ended March 2020 (“Period”), at our manufacturing companies, we checked whether we had migrant workers (or foreign technical trainees in Japan) under our employment, since these individuals are likely to be exposed to the risk of forced labour.
-We did not identify any issues that may be considered as high risk
+We also performed annual checks at our manufacturing sites, including those where we had migrant workers (or foreign technical trainees in Japan) under our employment, since these individuals are likely to be exposed to the risk of forced labour.
+We did not identify any issues that may be considered as high risk in FY2021.

-For Nikon employees, we have internal as well as regional or local external hotline(s) by which they are able to report when they become aware of an actual or potential violation of the Nikon Code of Conduct.
+For employees, we have internal as well as regional or local external hotline(s) by which they are able to report if they become aware of an actual or potential violation of the Nikon Code of Conduct.
 Our employees can use the hotline(s) anonymously.

 f.Training and Capacity building related to modern slavery and human trafficking

-Employees of our procurement departments/sections and procurement partners For our supply chain, every year we explain the contents of the Nikon CSR Procurement Standards toemployees of our procurement departments/sections and procurement partners.
-In the Period, we held explanatory sessions for our Supply Chain Subcommittee, whose members include the Procurement and Quality Control department managers from each business unit.
+Employees of our procurement departments/sections and procurement partners For our supply chain, every year we explain the contents of the Nikon CSR Procurement Standards to employees of our procurement departments/sections and procurement partners.
+In FY2021, we held explanatory sessions for our Supply Chain Subcommittee, whose members include the Procurement and Quality Control department managers from each business unit.
 Furthermore, briefing sessions were held in Japan, China and Thailand for procurement partners as well as our employees who were responsible for procurement.

-Further, this Statement was reviewed and approved by Nikon U.K. Ltd.’s Board of Directors on 7 August 2020, Optos plc’s Board of Directors on 27 August 2020, Nikon Metrology UK Ltd.’s Board of Directors on 1 September 2020, and Nikon X‐Tek Systems Ltd.’s Board of Directors on 27 August 2022.
+Further, this Statement was reviewed and approved by Nikon Europe BV’s Board of Directors on 25 August 2022, Optos plc’s Board of Directors on 24 August 2022, Nikon Metrology UK Ltd.’s Board of Directors on 18 August 2022, and Nikon X‐Tek Systems Ltd.’s Board of Directors on 27 August 2022.
 All of these companies are subject to the UK Modern Slavery Act.